magicgis/SmartHome/README.md

 To bring everything together a permanently running server manages communication of all devices, saving of all data and directing all clients in the network.
 Through a lightweight API it is possible to write plugins in a very intuitive way to add more and more functionality.
 The server exposes a network interface based on sockets which enabled platform independent communication to smart client applications running on PCs, mobile phones or tiny devices like Raspberry PI and Arduino.
+If you need a guide how to set up the server and how plugins are written take a look at the wiki :)

 ## Embedded System